Comparing mortgage rates is one of the easiest ways to save

 To put an offer on a home, you’ll need a mortgage or home loan preapproval letter.
 This verifies that you have lending up to a certain amount and tells sellers you’re a qualified buyer.
 You’ll usually get your official preapproval letter within days.

-Mortgage rates locked in for 30-60 days
+Mortgage rates locked in

-Most home lenders in this program will lock your home loan rate for 30-60 days.
+Some home lenders in this program will lock your home loan rate for 30-60 days.
 After you purchase a home, you’ll still have to go through the formal home loan request.
 If rates go down during that timeframe, you can always restart the process and search for a better rate.